tfoerst3r/generate_quarto_presentation/README.md

 # Installation

-The script `script.sh` creates a script `generation_quarto_presentation` which on the other hand will generate for you the folders and a file structure to get quickly started with your `quarto` presentation.
-This includes a custom style sheet and logo.
-To add more flexibility one additional scss file needs to be given besides your base template can be added.
-To be more flexible, the components of the script are stored in the `src`.
+The `script.sh` routine creates a script `generation_quarto_presentation` which on the other hand will generate for you the folders and a file structure to get quickly started with your `quarto` presentation.
+To improve the development of the script, I decided to split the generation process into individual input files, which can be added using your favorite IDE (like vscode for the scss files in the `src` folder).
+Two custom `scss` files, the base `default.scss` and a second, based on `default.scss`, allow you to do minor adaptions to gain the necessary changes.

  **Syntax**

 ```
 $> ./script.sh [name of your additional scss file]